mcandre/sunshine/README.md

 $ sunshine ~/.ssh
 ```

+# BEST PRACTICES

+sunshine is most effective for analyzing local development file systems, dynamic applications, and traditional server environments.
+Maxmimum security is achieved by deploying only the bare minimum files necessary for service, using chmod 0500 for directories and chmod 0400 for files, on read-only file system mounts.
+Keep credentials and other sensitive data out of base application directory trees.

+For safety and security, we recommend static assets rather than dynamic applications, such as deploying Web packs to a CDN.
+CDN bucket-wide permissions are ideally managed via reusable, scalable role policies, which are easier to apply and validate than individual file/object permissions.
+And don't make a CDN bucket world-readable without cause.

+Dynamic applications can be compiled as static executables (chmod 0500) and installed into `FROM scratch` Docker containers, with immutable file systems. sunshine may prove useful for underlying hypervisor and Kubernetes node environments, where traditional server security must still be maintained.

 # SEE ALSO

 * [brew](https://brew.sh/) package manager provides a self permission check with the `brew doctor` command